pfraces-deprecated/hero-starter/README.md

 If you want to update your hero, you will benefit from knowing a little more about the rules of the game.
 Below, you will find detailed descriptions of the different aspects of the game logic.

+*   Each day your code will be assigned to a team at random and will fight for that king.
+*   Your hero's code will decide which way to travel depending on the state of the game.
+There are only 5 choices:
+    "North", "South", "East", "West", and "Stay" (anything else will be interpreted by the game as "Stay").
+*   Every hero starts with the full 100 health points.
+If your hero's health drops below 0, it will die.

 ### Win Conditions

 The game is decided in one of two ways: